* This is the Consumer Version. *

 Bundle branch block usually causes no symptoms.
 Right bundle branch block is not serious in itself and may occur in apparently healthy people.
 However, it may also indicate significant heart damage due to, for example, a previous heart attack.
 Left bundle branch block tends to be more serious.
 In older people, it often indicates coronary artery disease due to atherosclerosis.

-Bundle branch block can be detected by electrocardiography (ECG—see Electrocardiography).
+Bundle branch block can be detected by electrocardiography (ECG—see page Electrocardiography).
 Each type of block produces a characteristic pattern.

 Generic NameSelect Brand Names